(Disclaimer: This review is not an ad or sponsored and all opinions are my own. No affiliate links. )

-I remember the May 2015 Victoria Health newsletter so well because it was the first time I stopped reading to immediately order a product and considering how quickly it sold out, I’m so glad I did.
+I remember the launch so well because it was the first time I stopped reading to immediately order a product and considering how quickly it sold out, I’m so glad I did.
 From that very first purchase to now, NIOD has been and still is one of my most loved and most used brands.
 I don’t think I have gone a day without using something from them since it launched and I don’t see that changing any time soon.

 When NIOD debuted it was exciting and very different to everything else out there, but most importantly it helped my skin in exactly the way I needed (and didn’t know I needed) and out-performed every product I had previously been using.
 I found the approach to skincare refreshing, logical and straightforward, despite the (at the time) somewhat confusing scientific “jargon” behind it all, but that sort of contradiction is quintessentially Brandon/NIOD.

 Unlike the DECIEM brands that have come before and after NIOD, this one was a personal passion project for Brandon who wanted a space to “[push] science to its very edge” without concern for public perception or how understandable the products come across.
-I know that some find NIOD confusing or annoying, but that’s why the tagline is “skincare for the hyper-educated” or more correctly ‘hyper-excited’ as Gill stated in the June 2015 newsletter, or those who want to be hyper-educated like Brandon explained at a recent event.
+I know that some find NIOD confusing or annoying, but that’s why the tagline is “skincare for the hyper-educated” or more those who want to be hyper-educated like Brandon explained at a recent event.
 You don’t necessarily have to understand the science behind NIOD to use the products (I certainly didn’t in the beginning), but it is aimed at those who want more and to know more when it comes to skincare.

 Non-Invasive Options in Dermal science (NIOD) was always meant to be about the science and not the “sell”.
 The products are primarily geared towards maintaining overall skin health and improving the lifespan and function of dermal cells so they age better.
 Unlike most brands, the beauty of NIOD is not in gorgeous scents and textures or Instagram-worthy packaging, but in highly advanced ingredients and technologies that provide exceptional results.
 Of course, like any brand it won’t be for everyone and the products won’t work for everyone, but when they do, like with me, it will be game/skin/life changing.